AntonGorynya/9_github_trending/README.md

 # Github Trends

-This script analysis top github project for last week and then output their name, actor, and amount open issue
+This script analysis top github project for last week and then output their name, avtor, and amount open issue

 # Quickstart